Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/utilities/borders.md

 ## Width

 {{< design-callout-alert >}}
-These border variants with **a width of 0px, 1px and 3px** should not be used because they do not respect the Orange Design System specifications.
+The border variant with **a width of 3px** should not be used because it does not respect the Orange Design System specifications.

-Please refer to the [Web UI Kit/Core elements/Line Styles](https://system.design.orange.com/0c1af118d/p/395b5b-web-ui-kit/b/64fd11) guidelines on the Orange Design System website.
 {{< /design-callout-alert >}}

 {{< example class="bd-example-border-utils" >}}